codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

 project was the best one, but involved some heavy refactoring, including the removal of the said closure system (you know, it's still increment even by removing features, they're the best increments :P).
-The main idea was to instantiate two distinct threadpool, or better, a mandatory one to handle IO and another which could also be a single thread to handle the work parts like command handling and storing of informations.<br/>
+The main idea was to instantiate two distinct threadpool, or rather, a mandatory one to handle IO and another which could also be a single thread to handle the work parts like command handling and storing of informations.<br/>